 Driver impairment affects judgment and performance.
 The most common impairment is driving under the influence (DUI) of drugs or alcohol, which is a criminal offense.
 DUI may involve prescription drugs, over-the-counter drugs or illegal drugs.
 Drunk driving accidents also result in criminal charges, especially when there has been property damage, injury or loss of life.

 Sometimes a defective car part triggers an accident.
 A person who is injured because of defective steering, brakes, tires or other equipment can sue the manufacturer or supplier under the theory of strict liability.

 Improperly designed or maintained roads and traffic control signals can also lead to accidents.
-Rush, Hannula, Harkins & Kyler, L.L.P. has experience handling cases against governmental entities for improper highway design and maintenance.
+Rush, Hannula, Harkins & Kyler PLLC, located in Tacoma, has experience handling cases against governmental entities for improper highway design and maintenance.